rafaelrojasmiliani/moveit_tutorial/01_robot_model_and_kinematics/readme.md

-# MoveiT Robot Model ans State Representation
+# MoveIt Robot Model and State Representation

 MoveIt provide custom tools to represent a a robot and its state